ritaklebesz/zerda-java-basics/README.md

 ### Where the abstract class is useful?
 [2p]
 #### Your answer:
 An abstract class has abstract methods in addition to normal methods.
-It is useful if we don't want to specify what the method does, just want to make sure all of its subclasses have this method and override it in a meaningful way.
+It is useful if we don't want to specify what the method does, just want to make sure all of its subclasses have this method and overwrite it in a meaningful way.

 ### Describe a method!
 Show the necessary parts and how are them called!
 [2p]
 #### Your answer: